AML-Project/tedjs.aml.jsrun/README.md

     // OR
     ainclude("system.aml.jsrun");
     ```
-    or your can download it and use it localy.
+    or you can download it and use it localy.

 *  Attributes: